govuk-one-login/txma-ticf-integration/README.md

 - Secrets Manager
 - Stack Outputs

-Any variables can be overriden by setting them as environment variables when running the tests:
+Any variables can be overridden by setting them as environment variables when running the tests:

-Overriding the `STACK_NAME` parameter, which is set in the config files (`tests/integration-tests/jest.integtation.config.ts` and `tests/e2e-tests/jest.e2e.config.ts`), will allow you to point at a dev stack with different stack outputs.
+Overriding the `STACK_NAME` parameter, which is set in the config files (`tests/integration-tests/vitest.integration.config.ts` and `tests/e2e-tests/vitest.e2e.config.ts`), will allow you to point at a dev stack with different stack outputs.
 SSM parameters and Secrets defined in other stacks will remain unchanged.
 However, these can be overriden using environmet variables if they need to change.

 Note: For the dev environment some Secrets or SSM Parameters may be missing since there is no main stack.